TrampolineRTOS/trampoline/README.md

   * blink.
 Blinks a LED using an alarm and a task
   * readButton.
 The example polls the button to start an alarm that activates a task to blink a LED
   * readButton_isr.
 Same but the button triggers an ISR.
   * alarms.
-It is the same example than readButton_isr we test the return value of SetRelAlarm.
+It is the same example than readButton_isr but we test the return value of SetRelAlarm for return parameters when in kernel (system call) mode.
 * cortex/armv7/mk20dx256/teensy31
   * blink.
 Blinks the Teensy 3.1 LED using an alarm and a task
   * startStopBlink.
 The example polls a button connected to pin 8 to start an alarm that activates a task to blink a LED